baishalidutta/EPAR-Sentiment-Analysis/notebook/README.md

 # EPAR Sentiment Analysis Notebook

-This directory contains the jupyter notebook for the analysis
+This directory contains the Jupyter notebook for the analysis